-Theme 3: Lifestyle and Empowerment
+Theme 3: Self-management and Lifestyle

 Lifestyle and self-management interventions are considered top priorities by patients in all stages of chronic kidney disease.
 Changing diet and exercise could have substantial health and cost benefits, and yet these types of interventions are addressed in less than 1% of trials in chronic kidney disease.
 In CKD, controlling the intake of certain nutrients (e.g. phosphate) and fluids is complex and burdensome for patients, with uncertain benefits to long-term patient and kidney health.
 Exercise has been shown to improve physical fitness, blood pressure and quality of life in patients with CKD, but the types of interventions assessed are limited and the impact on outcomes of highest importance to patients (e.g. fatigue) are not known.
 We will work with patients to design and evaluate interventions which help patients make lifestyle changes to manage their condition and improve quality of life.